(tel a VAN sin)

 ESRD and hemodialysis patients: Not recommended.

 Mild-to-moderate hepatic impairment (Child-Pugh class A or B): No dosage adjustment necessary.

 Severe hepatic impairment (Child-Pugh class C): No dosage adjustment provided in manufacturer's labeling (has not been studied).

 Reconstitute 250 mg vial with 15 mL of D5W, NS, or SWFI to yield 15 mg/mL (total volume of ~17 mL).
 Reconstitute 750 mg vial with 45 mL of of D5W, NS, or SWFI to yield 15 mg/mL (total volume of ~50 mL).
 Allow vacuum to pull the diluent into the vial; discard vial if this did not occur.
 Reconstitution generally takes <2 minutes, although may take up to 20 minutes.
 Do not shake the vial or final solution for infusion.
-Prior to administration, dilute dose in 100-250 mL D5W, LR, or NS to a final concentration of 0.6-8 mg/mL.
+Prior to administration, dilute dose in 100 to 250 mL D5W, LR, or NS to a final concentration of 0.6 to 8 mg/mL.

 Administer IV over 60 minutes.
 Other medications should not be infused simultaneously through the same IV line.
 When the same intravenous line is used for sequential infusion of other medications, flush line with D5W, LR, or NS before and after infusing telavancin.

 Red-man syndrome may occur if the infusion is too rapid.
 It is not an allergic reaction, but may be characterized by hypotension and/or a maculopapular rash appearing on the face, neck, trunk, and/or upper extremities.
 If this should occur, discontinuing or slowing the infusion rate may eliminate these reactions.